 As the docu-reality style grew, Rob grew with the times.
-He has since produced Snoop and Son (ESPN), Coach Snoop (NetFlix), and Shaq Life (TNT).
-Rob has also branched out of the world of sports producing multiple History Channel documentaries, including Secrets in the Sky: The Untold Story of Skunk Works and Ancient Monster Quests, along with Nat Geo’s 6-part series 1989: The Year that Made Us.
+He has since produced Snoop and Son (ESPN), Coach Snoop (NetFlix), and Shaq Life (TNT), also, directing Coach Prime (Barstool Sports).
+Rob branched out of the world of sports producing multiple History Channel documentaries, including Secrets in the Sky: The Untold Story of Skunk Works and Ancient Monster Quests, along with Nat Geo’s 6-part series 1989: The Year that Made Us.

 At 36, Rob still feels like that kid reading Sports Illustrated and watching ESPN.